BatthulaVinay/Tesla-Stock-Prices-Predictions-LSTM/README.md

 - **LSTM Model Creation**: Build and train the LSTM model using [TensorFlow/Keras](https://www.tensorflow.org/).

 #### **4. Evaluation**
-- Assess model performance using metrics such as Mean Squared Error (MSE) to quantify prediction accuracy.
+- To quantify prediction accuracy, assess model performance using metrics such as Mean Squared Error (MSE).

 ### **Dependencies**